DfX-NYUAD/GlitchFHE/Software-Experiments/README.md

 #### __Installation Instructions__

-- Follow the instructions to install SEAL-3.6 from https://github.com/microsoft/SEAL/tree/3.6.0
-- Copy the modified SEAL repository from ./polynomial_evaluation/SEAL for the installation.
+- The modified SEAL library has been provided in ./polynomial_evaluation/SEAL directory.
 We have modified evaluator.cpp and rns.cpp codes for GlitchFHE attack in ./polynomial_evaluation/SEAL/native/src/
+- Follow instructions in ./polynomial_evaluation/SEAL/README.md to build SEAL

 #### __File Information__